Corporate Governance Structure

 The Audit & Supervisory Board and the Auditing Office also share information on a day-to-day basis, working together to ensure audits move forward effectively and efficiently.
 The Audit & Supervisory Board Members and the head of the Auditing Office also meet quarterly with the company's accounting auditors, and, as necessary, exchange information from time to time and verify the status of improvements to any audit findings.

-Note that the Audit & Supervisory Board comprises three full-time Audit & Supervisory Board Members (all outside Audit & Supervisory Board Members). full-time Audit & Supervisory Board Member Masaya Ishii has experience as a full-time Audit & Supervisory Board Member and is also familiar with accounting and financial analysis; Hitoshi Oyasu, a full-time Audit & Supervisory Board Member, is familiar not only with the drug development business, but the pharmaceutical industry overall; Yoshiaki Nakashima, a full-time Audit & Supervisory Board Member, has extensive experience with and knowledge of human resources and strategic planning.
+Note that the Audit & Supervisory Board comprises two full-time and one part-time Audit & Supervisory Board Members (all outside Audit & Supervisory Board Members).
+Yoshiaki Nakashima, a full-time Audit & Supervisory Board Member, has extensive experience with and knowledge of human resources and strategic planning.
+Yuichi Murakami, a full-time Audit & Supervisory Board Memberhas experience leading the accounting and finance department and as a full-time Audit & Supervisory Board Member, and so he is familiar with accounting and financial analysis; Kyoichi Shimomura, a part-time Audit & Supervisory Board Member, has experience leading the development of new drugs at a major domestic pharmaceutical company, thus, he is familiar with the drug development business.
 Each of our Audit & Supervisory Board Member utilizes his specialized expertise, building a structure to ensure a thorough audit process.
 The three Audit & Supervisory Board Members also hold regular monthly Audit & Supervisory Board, with special Audit & Supervisory Board held from time to time as required.
 They also not only attend meetings of the Board of Directors and speak out as required, but the full-time Audit & Supervisory Board Members attend the Management Meeting and conduct audits involving business execution and other matters.

 2. Accounting Audits

 The certified public accountants who conduct Linical's accounting audits are Koichi Sekiguchi and Masafumi Takami, both with Deloitte Touche Tohmatsu LLC.
 Details omitted as both of them have seven years or less of continuous audit experience.
-Ancillary staff involved in Linical's accounting audit work include seven certified public accountants and an additional nine staff.
+Ancillary staff involved in Linical's accounting audit work include four certified public accountants and an additional seven staff.